-The Environmental Protection Agency (EPA) has implemented the use of constructed wetlands to filter runoff water before it is deposited in our lakes and streams.
-Having the desire to create a system that is the most beneficial to states that rely heavily on agricultural, the EPA has recruited a research task force to understand how constructed wetlands and agriculture interact, as well as analyze the relationship between the environment and the efficiency of constructed wetlands.
+The Environmental Protection Agency (EPA) is recommending the implementation of constructed wetlands to filter runoff water before it is deposited in our lakes and streams.
+Wanting to create systems that are the most beneficial to states that rely heavily on agricultural, but experience different climates, the EPA has recruited a research task force to understand how constructed wetlands and agriculture interact, as well as analyze the relationship between the environment and the efficiency of constructed wetlands.
 Ultimately, how are constructed wetlands best utilized to achieve the most benefits and cost-effectiveness?

 However, constructed wetlands need to be precisely designed in order to reach full potential.
-While this BMP can be a highly effective tool in the sustainability of agriculture, it can be costly to develop and properly maintain.
-This paper questions how constructed wetlands benefit agriculture; what ecosystem services they may provide, and how do these services make agriculture more efficient.
-We also examine the economic and ecological costs and trade-offs associated with constructed wetlands to conclude if constructed wetlands are the most efficient practice to achieve desired benefits.
+While this BMP can be a highly effective tool in the sustainability of agriculture, they can be costly to develop and properly maintain.
+This paper questions: What are the benefits and costs associated with constructed wetlands?

 Below is a video from The Leopold Center at Iowa State university produced for M&M Divide Resource Conservation & Development (RC&D) that further explains the benefits of constructed wetlands, introduce you to how they are constructed, and explain how they work.